Skip to main content

 • “The actual gameplay itself, meanwhile, is identical to Under a Killing Moon.”

-• “That is, the entire game is experienced from a first-person perspective, with a host of gameplay experiences, such as puzzles, character interrogation, real-time action sequences where the player needs to evade a hazard or threat, and deduction.”
+• “That is, the entire game is experienced from a first-person perspective; there are a host of gameplay experiences, such as puzzles, character interrogation, real-time action sequences where the player needs to evade a hazard or threat, and deduction.”

 • optimization

-The optimization of the game is generally well-received, with a solid range of performances from the cast, including notable contributions from Kevin McCarthy and Tanya Roberts.
-While some minor characters exhibit awkward acting moments, the principal ensemble delivers enjoyable and engaging performances, contributing to a compelling narrative experience reminiscent of the best 90s adventure games.
+The optimization of the game's performances is generally solid, showcasing a diverse range of acting quality from the cast.
+While some minor characters exhibit awkward moments, the principal actors deliver enjoyable ensemble performances, contributing to a compelling narrative experience reminiscent of the best 90s adventure games.

 • “The actors' performance quality has a wide range; some are a bit stiff, some are delightfully camp, and a few are surprisingly excellent, but all are enjoyable in their own way.”